5 Steps to Turn Blog Readers into Customers

 Analyze behavior

-If you want a more in-depth insight into your audience’s behavior, use Google Analytics.
-The tool shows how blog visitors interact with your content, what time they spend reading and what topics make them leave.
-GA is a necessity for every online business, but it’s ok if you don’t want to deal with it — just hire a digital marketing specialist.
+For deeper insights into audience behavior, use Google Analytics.
+The platform reveals how visitors interact with your content, how long they stay, and which topics cause them to leave.
+GA is essential for any online business; if you prefer not to manage it yourself, consider hiring a digital marketing specialist.

 Improve your skills or hire a professional